gmiclotte/Melvor-Idle-Combat-Simulator-Reloaded/README.md

         - This can be used to determine potion charge usage for combat potions that consume charges on enemy attacks
     - Y Pet Chance per X: The probability to receive Y pet in the given time period
         - Pets are rolled for when you earn experience of the given type, except for the slayer pet which is only rolled for upon killing an active slayer task monster
+    - Kills per X: The average number of kills or dungeon clears per X
 6. Click on a bar to view detailed information about that monster or dungeon
     - You can click Inspect Dungeon to view the simulation results for individual monsters inside a dungeon
 7. Export Data to your Clip Board by clicking the Export Data button